helidon-io/helidon/docs/config/io.helidon.data.clients.jdbc.properties.jdbc.ParameterCountCacheConfig.md

 <td>
 <code>256</code>
 </td>
-<td>Maximum number of SQL marker counts retained by this client</td>
+<td>The maximum number of SQL marker counts retained by this client must be between zero and 4096 inclusive, where zero disables retention while marker validation continues</td>
 </tr>
 <tr>
 <td>